node-task/record/README.md

 ### content(input)
 Fill buffer synchronously and return self for chaining.
 Input may be any Buffer, or a string which is valid for the instance's encoding.

-### load()
+### load(opts)
 Read contents of source into buffer and return a promise which resolves to self.
+If any additional parameters are required for loading (i.e. providing an s3 client), they can be passed in via opts.
 This is a noop until extended (see [node-filebuffer] for example).

-### save()
+### save(opts)
 Write contents of buffer to source and return a promise which resolves to self.
+If any additional parameters are required for saving (i.e. providing an s3 client, acl settings, etc), they can be passed via opts.
 This is a noop until extended (see [node-filebuffer] for example).

 ### pipe(method)
 Load data into buffer from source (if not already loaded) and process it with `method`, returning a promise which resolves to `methods`'s return value.